-So, what are the best traveling laptops for digital nomads?
+Based on the previous criteria, what are the best traveling and remote work friendly laptops for digital nomads in 2019?

 If your budget won’t stretch to the ultra-sleek MacBook and/or would prefer to keep using a different operating system than the Mac one, here are some other remote work friendly laptops you can easily take and rely on your digital nomad travels with you: